Effective Date: January 27, 2021

 (404) 331-2867 (TDD)

 To request a copy of your medical records, you must submit written permission.
-Download the Authorization for Release of Health Information.
-Print one copy to submit and one copy for your records.
-After completing the form, be sure to print, sign and date.
+Download the Authorization for Release of Health Information (en Español).
+If you need records sent to St. Jude, please use this form (en Español).
+Print one (1) copy to submit and one (1) copy for your records.
+After completing the form, be sure to print, sign, and date it.
 To finalize your request, we require a copy of the patient ID (if over 18) or guardian ID (if under 18).
-Return the completed form and attachments by mail, fax, email to:
+Return the completed form and attachments by mail, fax, or email to:

-Patients and families may also request to pick up medical records from the Health Information Management Department open Monday-Friday from 8am-5pm.
+Patients and families may also request to pick up medical records from the Health Information Management Department.
+It is open Monday–Friday from 8 a.m.–5 p.m.
 We will call the number provided on the form when the records are ready for pick up.

-All other medical record requests should be directed to the Health Information Management Department.
+All other medical record requests should be directed to the St. Jude Health Information Management Department.